peterjc/thapbi-pict/docs/custom_database/build_db.rst

     077ae505c0ad210aa4c071417a4f2f9a  species  Saprolegnia monilifera;Saprolegnia unispora
     ...

-This solved the two conflicts we expected, but introduced a new conflict on ``ff35f216832110904cc6fd1c9def33fd`` from
+This solved the conflict we expected, but introduced a new conflict on ``ff35f216832110904cc6fd1c9def33fd`` from
 `HQ644008.1 <https://www.ncbi.nlm.nih.gov/nucleotide/HQ644008.1>`_ and
 `HQ644009.1 <https://www.ncbi.nlm.nih.gov/nucleotide/HQ644009.1>`_ as